 - Fill out an online application form

-- Fill out the corresponding paper application form and submit with the relevant documentation by post (preferred) or in person.
+- Fill out the corresponding paper application form and submit with the relevant documentation by post (email not accepted).

-After fulfilling the steps above, details will be sent regarding the time and organisation of the entrance examination.
+After applications close on 24 July 2020 and having fulfilled the steps above, details will be sent regarding the time and organisation of the entrance examination.

 Download the paper application form